DraconDev/git-ai-committer/README.md

 ## Requirements

 -   VS Code 1.96.0 or higher
+-   Node.js 20.x or higher
--   A Google Gemini API key (get it from [Google AI Studio](https://makersuite.google.com/app/apikey))
+-   A Google Gemini API key (get it from [Google AI Studio](https://aistudio.google.com/apikey))
--   Git repository
+-   Git repository with initialized git config

 ## Extension Settings

 This extension contributes the following settings:

--   `gitAiCommitter.enabled`: Enable/disable automatic commits
+-   `gitAiCommitter.enabled`: Enable/disable automatic commits (default: true)
 -   `gitAiCommitter.geminiApiKey`: Your Google Gemini API key for generating commit messages
--   `gitAiCommitter.commitInterval`: Interval in seconds between automatic commits (0 to disable)
+-   `gitAiCommitter.commitInterval`: Interval in seconds between automatic commits (0 to disable, default: 60)
--   `gitAiCommitter.inactivityTimeout`: Trigger commit after this many seconds of inactivity (0 to disable)
+-   `gitAiCommitter.inactivityTimeout`: Trigger commit after this many seconds of inactivity (0 to disable, default: 10)

 ## How to Use